kirkjerk/Blog/content/blog/Recreational-Programming-and-the-Culture-of-Learning/index.md

 These computers were primitive and slow by today's standards, but could still do many cool things.
 Most versions of BASIC had commands for graphics and sound.
-Kids learned they could have the full power of the machine at their command...
+Kids learned they could have the full power of the machine at their command.
 In fact, many professional games weren't much better than what an amateur could write at home.